zukeru/duplocloud-interview/README.md

 - **AWS Credentials Errors**:

-  - Ensure that your AWS credentials are correctly configured in your local environment (`~/.aws/credentials`) or set as environment variables.
+  - Ensure that your AWS credentials are correctly added to GitHub Secrets with the correct naming convention (e.g., `AWS_ACCESS_KEY_ID_DEV`).
-  - Verify that the AWS credentials have the necessary permissions.
+  - Verify that the AWS credentials have the necessary permissions for their respective environments.

-- **S3 Bucket or DynamoDB Table Already Exists**:

-  - If you receive errors about resources already existing, check if the bucket or table was previously created.
-  - Adjust the names to avoid conflicts or proceed if it's intentional.

-- **Terraform Initialization Errors**:
+- **Approval Not Triggered for Prod Deployment**:

-  - Ensure that the `providers.tf` file is correctly configured.
+  - Check that the `prod` GitHub Environment is correctly configured with required reviewers.
-  - Verify network connectivity to AWS services.
+  - Ensure that the `environment` input in the workflow matches the GitHub Environment name.

+- **Secrets Not Accessible in Pipeline**:

+  - Confirm that the secrets are correctly named and that the syntax for accessing them in the workflow is correct.
+  - Remember that secret names are case-sensitive.

+- **Terraform State Backend Errors**:

+  - The pipeline automatically creates the S3 bucket and DynamoDB table if they don't exist.
+  - If errors occur, check the logs for the "Check and Create S3 Bucket and DynamoDB Table" step for details.

 - **Permission Denied Errors**:

-  - Make sure your IAM user or role has the necessary permissions for the actions you're performing.
+  - Ensure the AWS IAM users have the necessary permissions for the actions they're performing.
-  - Check AWS policies attached to your IAM user or role.
+  - Check AWS policies attached to your IAM users.

-- **State Locking Errors**:

-  - If you encounter errors about the state being locked, ensure that no other Terraform process is running.
-  - You can manually unlock the state via DynamoDB if necessary.

 ---